Page Created: 6/24/2014 Last Modified: 10/9/2020 Last Generated: 2/7/2024

-Robots have been used in warehouses for long times.
+Robots have been used in warehouses for a long time.
 The warehouse is an orderly environment, so it doesn't need a lot of computer vision or AI.
 Robots have been used to deliver parts around the factory for decades.

 The reason you don't see them very often in your home or office yet is because it is not orderly, and the computer cannot easily compute the path to its goal (called pathfinding or motion planning).
 I use a Neato XV-21 vacuum-cleaning robot to clean the floor, but it has to use a Lidar↗ laser and an internal map to "see".
 I bypassed this problem in my designs by using "beaconing", putting beacons in the environment to let a robot know where it is at all times.

-The robot doesn't have to self-contain its entire intelligence, since artificial intelligence can arise simply through "context".
-A bot that can interact with its environment of a strictly defined context can sometimes show emergent behavior.
+The robot doesn't have to self-contain its entire intelligence since artificial intelligence can arise simply through "context".
+A bot that can interact with its environment, a strictly defined context, can sometimes show emergent behavior.

-If the robot got stuck or needed help, it could call out to humans in the vicinity, or call out to other robots for assistance.
-If you have enough of these self-transforming bots on hand, its like parallel threads in multi-threaded OS, they will still get the job done.
+If the robot got stuck or needed help, it could call out to humans in the vicinity or call out to other robots for assistance.
+If you have enough of these self-transforming bots on hand, it's like parallel threads in a multi-threaded OS; they will still get the job done.

 Also, as I began to research machines, I was surprised to find out that most of the innovations in machinery are at least 100 years old.
 Like any technology, it has its golden age, and the men of the industrial revolution did some amazing work↗.
-Since we are using newer technologies today, we are not investing as much time in older technologies as this generation did.
-I had learned a lot about gears, motors, and batteries from a hobby in radio-controlled electric cars when I was younger, but my research into "simple machines" and multiple types of gears made me realize how important these technologies are.
+Since we are using newer technologies today, we are not investing as much time in older technologies as that generation did.
+I had learned a lot about gears, motors, and batteries from a hobby in radio-controlled electric cars when I was younger, and have repaired my own automobiles for decades, but my research into "simple machines" and multiple types of gears made me realize how important these technologies are.